...

 We felt safe everywhere, even late into the evening.
 Prague has many young people, providing youthful energy and an active social scene.

-Where to stay when visiting Prague
+Where to Stay When Visiting Prague

 Our recommendation is to stay in Old Town, as it is an ideal location to explore the whole city.